 Best pratice: We also recommend add a field called ‘Nickname’ (case sensitive) – for the displaying each entrant (such as ‘Paris Paul’) vs. their real name.

-And don’t worry, you can use Riddle for lead generation – and collect and/or send your quiz leads to your marketing software like MailChimp, Google Sheets, etc. in addition to using our leaderboards.
+And don’t worry, you can still use Riddle for lead generation – and collect and/or send your quiz leads to your marketing software like MailChimp, Google Sheets, etc. in addition to using our leaderboards.

 Step 3: Create a leaderboard in WordPress